fbpx

 • NBN 1000: 1Gbps download, 50Mbps upload

-In terms of establishing a connection, there’s a wide range of options for how your home or business is hooked up to an NBN plan.
+In terms of establishing a connection, there’s a wide range of options for how your home is hooked up to an NBN plan.
 This can range from purely fibre optic cables (Fibre to the Premises) to a combination of fibre optic and coaxial (Hybrid Fibre Coaxial) or copper cables (Fibre to the Node, Curb and Building).
 Rural properties can also connect to the internet via radio (Fixed Wireless) and satellite signals (Satellite).

 Home wireless broadband